Mandatory Requirements for Clinical Nursing Courses

 All nursing students are required to complete criminal background checks (CBC) in order to be authorized to go to a clinical site to fulfill clinical course objectives.
 This is a requirement of the clinical agency and is intended to protect patients as a vulnerable population from convicted felons.
 Students will submit an initial CBC as part of their application to the professional sequence of the program, but a CBC is also required to be done within 6 months of starting clinical rotations, thus requiring students to repeat the CBC upon admission to the program if the CBC report exceeds 6 months at that time.
 Students will be directed to a web site where they will complete the required information for a background check.
 It is important to know that if you have a criminal history, you may be restricted from a clinical setting, which could jeopardize your ability to progress in the nursing program.

 In addition to the criminal background check, some agencies may also require drug screening and fingerprinting as part of their requirement for you to be a student in their institution.
 The cost of all CBC screening is the responsibility of the student.
 (See Program Costs Sheet)

 Prior to the beginning of the professional sequence, students must provide evidence of immunity or testing for the following diseases:

-Documentation of immunizations must reflect the date of the immunization or test on an official medical or immunization record, with a signature or other identification of a health care provider.
-If you cannot provide childhood immunizations for MMR, you must have a titer drawn to reflect immunity or be re-immunized.
+Documentation of immunizations / Immunity to the above must reflect the date of the immunization or test on an official medical or immunization record, with a signature or other identification of a health care provider.